-Showtime’s hit series Billions returned with its sixth season today and as everyone knew the series is missing a very major character and the audience can surely feel it, for many fans Damian Lewis’ Bobby Axelrod was their favorite character (including me).
-Billions while still being a very solid series has left the fans a bit disappointed, because it should have ended with Lewis’ departure from the series.
+Showtime’s hit series Billions returned with its six-season last year and as everyone knew the series was missing a very major character and the audience could surely feel it, for many fans Damian Lewis‘ Bobby Axelrod was their favorite character (including me).
+Billions still is a very solid series but have left the fans a bit disappointed, because it should have ended with Lewis’ departure from the series.
 But again the series is still enjoyable and we made a list of shows like Billions so that you can watch them while waiting for the next season.

 Synopsis: “Suits” will launch its freshman season with stars Gabriel Macht (“Love and Other Drugs”), as one of Manhattan’s top corporate lawyers sets out to recruit a new hotshot associate and hires the only guy that impresses him – Patrick J. Adams (“Lost”) as Mike Ross, a brilliant but unmotivated college dropout.
 Though he isn’t actually a lawyer, this legal prodigy has the book smarts of a Harvard law grad and the street smarts of a hustler.
 However, in order to serve justice and save their jobs, both these unconventional thinkers must continue the charade.

 Also Read: Shows Like ‘Succession’ About Bad People